michael-sands/generic_games_site/_posts/2022-05-04-Codex-of-Worlds-announcement.md

 * Setting frameworks that provide a whole different starting point to your game.
 These range from those that only alter the contemporary setting a little to whole new worlds with totally new monsters and problems.
 * New rules to support the new material, which can be applied to any _Monster of the Week_ game if you want to spice things up.

 We're still in the middle of development, so there's no release date yet and plenty more work to do.
+"Coming soon" is as specific as we can be.

-But sometime soon, you'll have the chance to open the _Codex of Worlds_.
+But soon you'll have the chance to open the _Codex of Worlds_.

-Better be ready for new monsters, and new realms.
+Get ready for new monsters, and new realms.

 Good hunting!